By Rick Steves

 Tourists are often stung by not understanding the rules at European cafés.
 In many countries, you'll pay more to sit at a table and less to stand at a bar.
 In general, if you're not planning to linger, it's cheaper to order and consume your drink at the bar.
-If you want to sit a while and absorb that last museum while checking out the two-legged art, grab a table with a view, and a server will take your order.
+If you want to sit a while and absorb that last museum while doing some people-watching, grab a table with a view, and a server will take your order.
 This will cost you about double what it would at the bar.
-Some places also charge more for an outdoor table than for an indoor one.

 If you're on a budget, always confirm the price for a sit-down drink.
 While it's never high profile, there's always a price list posted somewhere inside — usually by the bar or cash register — displaying either a two- or three-tiered pricing system (cheap at the bar, more at a table, possibly even more at an outside table).

 Picking a Perch

 Siena's Il Campo is my favorite square for café-sitting in Italy, but it's not the only contender.
 Rome's Piazza Navona, sporting a Baroque Bernini fountain, is filled with people no matter what the weather or the time.
 It offers Rome's most interesting night scene, with street music, artists, fire-eaters, Casanovas, ice cream, and cafés worth the splurge to sit and enjoy Italy's human river.
 Venice's grand St. Mark's Square is owned by tourists by day, but at night, it is a romantic place to be, as lantern light transports you to another century.
 Among the elegant cafés lining the square is the long-revered Caffè Florian, little changed since it first helped introduce coffee to Europe in 1720.